LowLevelDaniel/COIL/README.md

 1. **RAW (Level 0)**: No dependencies, suitable for bare metal environments

 Future versions will define additional abstraction levels:
-2. **SSTD (Level 1)**: Simple Standard library
+2. **SSTD (Level 1)**: Simple Standard library (planned for v2.0.0)
-3. **ESTD (Level 2)**: Extended Standard library for OS environments
+3. **ESTD (Level 2)**: Extended Standard library for OS environments (planned for v2.0.0)
-4. **GSTD (Level 3)**: Graphics Standard library for display systems
+4. **GSTD (Level 3)**: Graphics Standard library for display systems (planned for v2.0.0)

 ### Object Formats

 COIL defines two primary object formats:

 - **COIL Object Format (COF)**: Output from compilers targeting COIL
-- **Native COIL Object Format (NCOF)**: Output from COIL assemblers for linkers
+- **Native COIL Object Format (NCOF)**: Output from COIL processors for linkers

 ### COIL Explanatory Language (CEL)

 CEL is a human-readable representation of COIL binary code, similar to assembly language but with COIL-specific features.
-It provides a convenient way to write and understand COIL code before binary translation.
+It provides a convenient way to document and understand COIL code in the specification.
+Note that CEL is not a programming language that gets compiled, but a documentation tool used for explaining the COIL binary format.

-## Versioning
+## Current Status

-COIL follows a strict semantic versioning scheme defined in [VERSION.md](./VERSION.md):

-- **MAJOR**: Breaking changes to binary format or core semantics
-- **MINOR**: New features with backward compatibility
-- **PATCH**: Bug fixes and specification clarifications

-Pre-1.0.0 versions are considered unstable and may introduce breaking changes in minor versions.
+COIL is now at version 1.0.0, representing the first stable release with backward compatibility guarantees.
+This version includes:

+- Complete specification of the core instruction set
+- Finalized binary formats (COF and NCOF)
+- Virtual register system for x86-64 and ARM architectures
+- Primitive type system (integers, floating-point)
+- ABI integration for common platforms
+- Consistent instruction encoding format

+**Important note:** Version 1.0.0 intentionally focuses on the core specification only.
+More advanced features such as composite types, arrays, and standard libraries are planned for future versions (see ROADMAP.md).

 ## Getting Started

-> Note: COIL is currently in pre-alpha stage.
-This repository contains only specification documentation.

-### Learning COIL
+As this repository contains only specification documentation, the best way to learn about COIL is to read the documentation in the following order:

 1. Start with the [Overview](./coil/OVERVIEW.md) to understand COIL's design philosophy
 2. Explore the [Instruction Set Architecture](./coil/isa.md) and [Type System](./coil/type.md)
-3. Learn about the [COIL Explanatory Language](./CEL-GRAMMAR.md) for human-readable COIL
+3. Learn about the [COIL Explanatory Language](./CEL-GRAMMAR.md) for understanding COIL examples

-## Roadmap to 1.0.0

-- [x] Initial specification
-- [x] Core design principles documentation
-- [ ] Complete ISA definition
-- [ ] Finalized type system specification
-- [ ] Finalized binary format specification
-- [ ] Comprehensive documentation

-See [ROADMAP.md](./ROADMAP.md) for the complete development trajectory.
+4. Review the [Object Format](./coil/obj.md) to understand how COIL is represented in binaries
+5. Check the [Virtual Register System](./coil/reg.md) to understand cross-platform register access

+If you're interested in implementing COIL tools, the specification provides all the details needed to create:
+- Compilers that generate COIL code from high-level languages
+- COIL processors that translate COIL to native code
+- Linkers that handle NCOF files
+- Binary utilities for working with COIL files

 ## Contributing

-We welcome contributions to the COIL project!
+We welcome contributions to the COIL specification!
 Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get involved.

-The best ways to contribute currently are:
+The best ways to contribute to the documentation are:
 - Reviewing and providing feedback on specifications
 - Identifying gaps or inconsistencies in documentation
 - Proposing enhancements to the language design
 - Improving clarity and completeness of documentation

+Note that contributions should focus on improving the specification documentation.
+Implementation code, tools, or test suites should be developed as separate projects.

 ## About the Low Level Team